Bist07/EquiFood-App-A/README.md

 #### Currently includes Team Agreement and a early draft of requirements, client questions, user scenarios, and prototype.
 <br>

+# Equifood App Purpose:
+The purpose of Equifood is to aid in reducing food wastage of restaurants.
+This app presents restaurant owners the idea of giving away excess food they have at the end of each day at discounted prices, or for free.

+Equifood administrators manually keep track of the money amount Equifood has saved individuals from restaurants.
+These are considered as donations.

 # Tech Stack
 The current stack used for the project is a MERN (MongoDB, Express, React Native, NodeJS) stack.
 This is due to the low cost and abundance of documentation for this popular stack.
 <br>